muratk3n/thirdwave/en/README.md

 "@gabriel_zucman

-According to the latest available statistics, US multinationals book 53% of their non-US profit in the main tax havens
+According to the latest available statistics, US multinationals book 53% of their non-US profit in the main tax havens.

 The 2018 tax reform has had no detectable effect so far on profit shifting.